-Wood begins a petrification process once it is buried in sediments.
-Overtime, the mineral rich water from the soil will replace the organic cells of the wood with inorganic elements like carbon (black), cobalt (green/blue), chromium (green/blue), copper, (green/blue), iron oxides (red/brown/yellow), manganese (pink), manganese oxides (black) and silica ( white/grey/blueish white) to name a few.
-Some specimens once completely turned into stone keep the same look as modern wood.
-Only when cut and polished can we see the intricate work of nature.
+Petrified wood is the common name for wood that has turned to stone.
+Wood begins a petrification process once it is buried in sediments with very little exposure to oxygen.
+Overtime, the mineral rich water from the soil will replace the organic cells of the wood with inorganic elements like carbon (black), cobalt (green/blue), chromium (green/blue), copper, (green/blue), iron oxides (red/brown/yellow), manganese (pink and orange), manganese oxides (black or yellow) and silica ( white/grey/blueish white) to name a few.
+This process can happen very quickly, in as little as 1000 years, and it is the combination of these minerals and colours that creates a truly unique fossil specimen each time.

 - Genuine fossil.

 - This item includes an information card about the fossil.

 - A certificate of authenticity is included with this item.

 - Plastic stand included.